stopstop/duvet/README.md

 # Duvet - The Missing Torrent Site Search Aggregator
 The idea behind Duvet is simple.
 There are a bunch of applications all recreating the wheel building their own search engines for various torrent sites.
-As those sites change everyone needs to update their code in hundreds of places.
+When those sites change something that breaks the parsing everyone needs to update their code in hundreds of places.

 We're all reinventing the wheel repeatedly.

 *We need to stop*.
-Let's work together and build a pip installable/updatable solution that works for everyone.
+Let's work together and build a pip installable/upgradable solution that works for everyone.

 ## Sites Searched